mhaidarhanif/rewinds/README.md

 Visit the demo at [rewinds.mhaidarhanif.com](https://rewinds.mhaidarhanif.com).
 Follow the progress on [GitHub @mhaidarhanif](https://github.com/mhaidarhanif) and [Twitter @mhaidarhanif](https://twitter.com/mhaidarhanif).

+> See the latest continuation of this starter as [Anison Dev](https://github.com/haidar-dev/anison-dev)

 ## Goals

 Use this to build any web apps: